First days as a cadet on a ship: What to know

 Embarking on a career at sea as a cadet can be both exciting and overwhelming.
 The unfamiliar environment, new responsibilities, and the need to quickly adapt to shipboard life can pose challenges.
 If you’re setting foot on a ship for the first time and wondering about your role and expectations, here’s a comprehensive guide to help you navigate your initial days as a cadet.

-This article will provide insights into what to expect during your first days on board, from receiving your assignments to integrating into the ship’s crew and culture.
+this article will provide insights into what to expect during your first days on board, from receiving your assignments to integrating into the ship’s crew and culture.

 Getting acquainted: Your first steps